 You do not want to offer any raw, hard foods like carrot sticks and apple slices before the one-year mark.
 Make sure all vegetables and fruits are soft enough to mash together when you apply just a little bit of pressure.
 You can offer a wedge of avocado after a certain point because it is easier for your kid to handle.

 Unless recommended by a pediatrician, you should avoid giving your baby cow’s milk in the first year because it does not contain the essential nutrients your baby will need.
 You also want to avoid honey because the spores contained within can result in infant botulism.
 And, obviously, you want to avoid any foods that could be a choking hazard.

 Other foods to skip in the first year include:

 - Whole grapes

 - Hot dogs

 It is paramount to build the foundation for healthy eating when your baby is still young.
 After a few months, you want to get your child started on other foods right away.
-This will get your child used to an array of food so that he or she will have a more eclectic diet later.
-Not only is it healthy, but it can also be a lot of fun.
+This will get your child used to an array of flavors so that he or she will have a more eclectic diet later.
+Not only is that healthy, but it can also be a lot of fun.